Charpollo/LEOS-RO/docs/RED-ORBIT-VALUE-PROPOSITION.md

 ## Executive Summary

-RED ORBIT is the world's first browser-based space simulation platform capable of tracking 15,000 objects with real Newtonian physics and collision detection.
-While competitors charge $500K+/year for tools limited to 5,000 objects with simplified physics, we deliver 3x the scale with actual physics at zero server cost.
+RED ORBIT is the world's first browser-based space simulation platform capable of tracking **1,000,000 objects** with real Newtonian physics using WebGPU compute shaders.
+While competitors charge $500K+/year for tools limited to 5,000 objects with simplified physics, we deliver **200x the scale** with actual physics at zero server cost.

 ---